 Senate Resolution No. 106 honors the life and legacy of U.S. Representative Sheila Jackson Lee, who passed away on July 19, 2024, at the age of 74.
 Born in New York City and raised in Queens, she was a trailblazer in politics, earning her bachelor's degree from Yale and a law degree from the University of Virginia.
 After moving to Houston, she served as a municipal judge and city council member before being elected to Congress in 1994, where she was re-elected 14 times.
 Throughout her career, Jackson Lee was known for her dedication to social justice, authoring significant legislation such as the Violence Against Women Act and the Juneteenth National Independence Day Act, while also advocating for various progressive causes.

-The resolution expresses condolences to her family, including her husband Elwyn Lee and children Jason and Erica, and acknowledges her profound impact on her constituents and the broader community.
-Jackson Lee was recognized for her leadership roles in Congress and her commitment to directing federal resources to under-resourced areas, especially during crises.
-The Texas Senate pays tribute to her contributions and legacy, stating that her work will continue to resonate in the years to come.
+The resolution expresses condolences to her family, including her husband Elwyn Lee and her children, Jason and Erica.
+It acknowledges her numerous leadership roles and her commitment to her constituents, highlighting her efforts to direct federal resources to under-resourced communities and her compassionate response during crises.
+The Texas Senate pays tribute to her exceptional contributions to society and resolves to remember her legacy as a fearless advocate for freedom, democracy, and positive change.